rogeriobiondi/webhook-sample/README.md

 # webhook-sample
 Webhook Sample

-This sample creates a simple asynchronous API sample to register a webhook and receive temperature changes.
+This implements a simple asynchronous API sample to register a webhook and receive temperature changes.
 The system is abstracted by and internal topic and a scheduler component.

 # Solution Design